 My very first cookbook, Second Helpings, Please! was a gift at my bridal shower many, many years ago!
 Norene Gilletz has a repertoire of simply amazing, down to earth cookbooks that have inspired and helped many throughout the years.
-I am an avid fan of hers and many of cookbooks are on my shelves and have been used as my ‘go to’ resources.
+I am an avid fan of hers and many of her cookbooks are on my shelves and have been used as my ‘go to’ resources.

 The Coke Brisket recipe, found in her Meal Leani Yumm cookbook, is a melt in your mouth favorite of my family and guests, whether they have it during the holidays or throughout the year.
 And remember, you don’t have to be Jewish to love brisket!

 Enjoy and if you are planning to make extra for leftovers, do yourself a favor and get a bigger brisket!!